kekoziar/shell-novice-custom/_episodes/03-create.md

 ## Copying files and directories

-Now, say we were looking at our current folder, and realized we made a folder very similar to an existing folder.
+Now, say we were looking at our current folder, and realized the `thesis` folder we made is very similar to an existing folder.

 ~~~
 $ ls -F